Niroot - the forum for your women's NGO's

 “Enhancing the resilience among the professionals in mixed neighborhoods in Haifa-

-10% of our donation is directed to food parcels which we provide to 35-40 families in Jaffa every few months.
-We also receive donations for clothes, which we are planning to sort and include in our next distribution for these families.
+10% of the donation is directed to food and clothes parcels which we provide to 35-40 families in Jaffa every few months.

 Makkom ("a place" in Hebrew) is a non-profit organization, established in 2012, that promotes the integration of young women, ages 18-28, who have no family support.
 Makkom serves as a community for them, with the aim of empowering them in a variety of ways, including fostering civil involvement and activism.